-VIC QLD TAS SA WA NSW ACT NT as the landlord reasonably requires about the financial resources and business experience of the proposed assignee (s.61(2) RLA). consent, the property owner must advise the tenant in writing of the information that the property owner requires to make a decision concerning the assignment (cl.28(3) CPRT). as the landlord reasonably requires about the use to which the premises will be put and the financial standing and business experience of the proposed assignee (s.45(a) RCLA). moneys payable by assignee is void (s.10(4) RSA). concerning the financial resources and retailing skills of the proposed assignee (s.41(b) RLA). assignment of the lease (s.103 LCRA). landlord is taken to have consented to an assignment if the tenant has complied with ss.56 & 57 and the landlord has not made a decision within 42 days of the request (s.55 BTA).
+VIC QLD TAS SA WA NSW АСТ NT the proposed assignee (s.61(2) RLA). decision concerning the assignment (cl.28(3) CPRT). experience of the proposed assignee (s.45(a) RCLA). a decision within 42 days of the request (s.55 BTA).
 Before requesting the landlord's consent to an assignment, a tenant must give a proposed assignee a copy of the disclosure statement that the tenant received and details of any changes of which the tenant is aware or could reasonably be expected to be aware (s.61(3) RLA).
 The tenant may request that the landlord provide the tenant with a new disclosure statement for this purpose.
 The landlord is liable to a fine of up to 10 penalty units if the landlord does not provide a new statement within 14 days of a request (s.61(5) RLA).
 A property owner may require a tenant to provide: (a) information about the financial standing of the assignee and any approval for finance; (b) information on the relevant business skills of the prospective assignee; (c) information on the financial standing of the prospective guarantors; (d) information as to the proposed use of the premises by the prospective assignee; and (e) 2 references, (cl.28(4) CPRT).
 Before requesting the landlord's consent to an assignment, a tenant must give a proposed assignee a copy of the disclosure statement that the tenant received and details of any changes of which the tenant is aware or could reasonably be expected to be aware (s.45(b) RCLA).
 The tenant may request that the landlord provide the tenant with a copy of the disclosure statement concerned for this purpose.
 If the landlord is unable or unwilling to comply with such request within 14 days, the requirement that the tenant give the proposed assignee a copy of the disclosure statement does not apply to the tenant (s.45(c) RCLA).
-The assignor and any guarantor of the assignor will be released from liability under the lease from the earlier of: (a) 2 years after the assignment date; (b) the date on which the lease expires; and The landlord must deal expeditiously with a request for consent and if a landlord has not given notice in writing to the tenant either consenting or withholding consent to an assignment within 28 days after the request was made, the landlord is taken to have consented to the assignment (s.41 RLA).
+The assignor and any guarantor of the assignor will be released from liability under the lease from the earlier of: (a) 2 years after the assignment date; (b) the date on which the lease expires; and (c) the date of commencement of a renewal or extension made after the assignment, The landlord must deal expeditiously with a request for consent and if a landlord has not given notice in writing to the tenant either consenting or withholding consent to an assignment within 28 days after the request was made, the landlord is taken to have consented to the assignment (s.41 RLA).
 Before requesting the landlord's consent to an assignment, a tenant must: (a) give a proposed assignee a copy of the disclosure statement that the tenant received and details of any changes of which the tenant is aware or could reasonably be expected to be aware (s.56(a) BTA); or (b) request that the landlord provide the tenant with a new disclosure statement for this purpose.
 The landlord must comply with this request within 14 days of the request (s.56(e) BTA).